ModusCreateOrg/ardugo/README.md

 # Technical
 ArduGo contains an optional command shell for developers and external automated testing.
-The project includes an automated test suite, written in Python, primarily for testing the game rules and heuristics.
+The project includes an automated test suite, written in Python, primarily for testing the game rules and play.

 ### Serial Shell
 The interpreter polls one command-line on each iteration of the event loop.
 Events injected using the shell will activate in a different event loop.
 Multiple physical buttons may activate in one event loop, so the behavior is different.